drone-plugins/drone-slack/README.md

 Please note the following new environment variables:

-- `SLACK_ACCESS_TOKEN`: The access token for Slack API authentication.
+- `PLUGIN_ACCESS_TOKEN`: The access token for Slack API authentication.
 - `PLUGIN_CUSTOM_BLOCK`: Custom blocks in JSON format to include in the Slack message.

 Make sure to replace `your_access_token` with your actual Slack access token and adjust